7 Up

-7 Up (stylized as 7up outside North America) or Seven Up is an American brand of lemon-lime-flavored non-caffeinated soft drink.
-The brand and formula are owned by Keurig Dr Pepper although the beverage is internationally distributed by PepsiCo.
+7 Up (stylized as 7UP worldwide) or Seven Up, is an American brand of lemon-lime–flavored non-caffeinated soft drink.
+The brand and formula are owned by Keurig Dr Pepper, although the beverage is internationally distributed by PepsiCo except in the UK where it is distributed by Britvic, PepsiCo's designated UK distributor.

 History

 7 Up was created by Charles Leiper Grigg, who launched his St. Louis–based company The Howdy Corporation in 1920.
-Grigg came up with the formula for a lemon-lime soft drink in 1929.
-The product, originally named "Bib-Label Lithiated Lemon-Lime Soda", was launched two weeks before the Wall Street Crash of 1929.
-It contained lithium citrate, a mood-stabilizing drug, until 1948.
-It was one of a number of patent medicine products popular in the late-19th and early-20th centuries.
-Its name was later shortened to "7 Up Lithiated Lemon Soda" before being further shortened to just "7 Up" by 1936.
+Grigg came up with the formula for a lemon-lime soft drink in 1928, and the product was launched a year before the Wall Street crash of 1929.
+The trademark "SEVEN-UP" was granted in 1928, and a 1929 taste test advertisement featured a flying "7up" logo.
+The name became "7up Lithiated Lemon Soda" in 1930–1931, as indicated by the use of a logo with tilted "up" and historical paper labels.